Today was an opportunity to once again hike the most remote and challenging trail in Frozen Head State Park, but to do it one better.

 |Trail Conditions||Long, steep climbs and descents|

 We arrived at the park just before 9 a.m. and parked near the campground, which is closed this time of year.
-Our hike started with a couple tenths of mile walking through the campground and up Lookout Tower Trail, which is a jeep road through the park.
+Our hike started with a walk of a couple tenths of a mile through the campground and then up Lookout Tower Trail, a jeep road through the park.

-Bird Mountain Trail crests the ridgeline near a rock feature called Castle Rock, and that's where we picked up North Bird Mountain Trail.
+Bird Mountain Trail crested the ridgeline near a rock feature called Castle Rock, and that's where we picked up North Bird Mountain Trail.

-This trail was originally called North Boundary Trail, and was constructed by the Civilian Conservation Corps (CCC) in the 1930s.
+This trail was originally called North Boundary Trail.
+It was constructed by the Civilian Conservation Corps (CCC) in the 1930s.

-In the 1970s park rangers stopped maintaining the trail and it became overgrown.
+Park rangers stopped maintaining the trail in the 1970s, and it became overgrown.

 With support from the park and the state in the early 2000s, volunteers began work to reopen the trail.
 It was then renamed the North Bird Mountain Trail.

-The trail quickly begins a long descent, zig-zagging as it goes.
-Maps provided by the park do not show elevation markings, and Ralph's GPS was providing wildly inaccurate information, so we don't know how far the trail drops, but eventually it bottoms out at Phillips Creek.
-We stopped here for lunch.
+The trail quickly began a long descent, zig-zagging all the way down.
+Maps provided by the park do not show elevation markings, and Ralph's GPS was providing wildly inaccurate information, so we didn't know how far the trail dropped.

-The climb back up to the ridge line is longer, but no less steep, mainly because the trail drops back down in a few places, so we have to make up for lost elevation.
+The climb back up to the ridge line was farther than the descent but no less steep.
+This was mainly because the trail dropped in a few places, and we had to make up for lost elevation.

-As we made this climb the sun began to come out.
-From a distance we could see scars on other mountains from logging and mining.
+The sun began to come out as we made the climb.
+From a distance, we could see scars on other mountains from logging and mining.

-The rock has a noticeable waffle pattern, and looks like it could be the skin of a large reptile.
+The rock had a noticeable waffle pattern and had the appearance of the skin of a large reptile.

-The scaly pattern of the lepidodendron trunk was mistaken by amateur geologists in the 19th century as the fossils of giant lizards or snakes.
+The scaly pattern of the lepidodendron trunk was mistaken by amateur geologists in the 19th century.
+They thought it was the fossils of giant lizards or snakes.

-Farther up the trail a large tree has a small, metal sign nailed to it.
+Farther up the trail, a large tree had a small, metal sign nailed to it.

-At any rate, it hardly seems appropriate to nail a sign to an old tree.
-That's not the worst injustice we found on this trail, though.
+At any rate, it seemed sad and inappropriate to nail a sign to an old tree like that.
+Still, it wasn't the worst injustice we found on the trail.

-Continuing past the tree and up around yet another switchback we found a large, wooden sign.
+Ralph and I continued our climb past the legacy tree and around yet another switchback.
+Then we found a large, wooden sign.
 It wasn't a sign providing directions or identifying the location.
-It was simply a sign extolling a quote from Henry David Thoreau.
+It was simply a sign quoting Henry David Thoreau.

-I'm quite sure Thoreau would be horrified to see this sign.
+I'm certain Thoreau would be horrified to see this sign.